aosabook/500lines/template-engine/chapter.md

 ```
 <!-- [[[end]]] -->

-When we found a variable name, we used the `_variable` method to check that it
+The `_variable` method helped us with validating variable names and adding them
-was valid, and to add it to some set of names we're tracking.
-The function is
+to the sets of names we collected during compilation.
+It's simple: we use a
-simple: we use a regex to check that the name is a valid Python identifier,
+regex to check that the name is a valid Python identifier, then add the name to
-then add the name to the set:
+the set:

 <!-- [[[cog include("templite.py", first="def _variable", numblanks=4, dedent=False) ]]] -->
 ```